-Parents should be able to file the 2019-2020 Free Application for Federal Student Aid (FAFSA) once 2017 U.S. income taxes have been filed with the IRS.
-The priority date for returning students to file the FAFSA is May 15, 2019.
+Parents should be able to file the 2020-2021 Free Application for Federal Student Aid (FAFSA) because you will now be using 2018 U.S. income taxes that were filed with the IRS.

 To request a tax return transcript from the IRS: